Academic IELTS Writing task 1 Sample 65 - The graphs show changes in spending habits of people in UK

 The pie charts illustrate the changes in household spending in the UK between 1971 and 2001.
 It is clear that the cost of petrol made up the largest proportion of the household spending in 1971 while expenditure on cars was the greatest share of the household spending in 2001.

-Firstly, British citizens spent more than a third of their money on petrol and almost a third on furniture followed by money spent in restaurants, which was precisely a quarter.
-The smallest proportion of expenditures was the cost on computers with only seven percent in 1971.
+British spent more than one-third of their money on petrol and almost a third to purchase furniture followed by money spent in restaurants, which was precisely a quarter.
+The least proportion of expenditure was for computers, which accounted for 7% of total expenses by Brits in 1971.

-Secondly, after 30 years in 2001, British citizens spent significantly less money on petrol, furniture and restaurants- 8%, 8%, 14% respectively.
+After 30 years, British citizens spent significantly less portion to buy petrol, furniture and restaurant meals - 8%, 8%, 14% respectively.
 In comparison to 1971, they spent nearly double on computers.
-The greatest proportion of household spending was on cars with more than 40%.
-The proportion of expenditure on foods were 14% and the for books it was vanishingly small, only one percent in 2001.
+The largest proportion of household spending was made on owing cars with more than 40% total expenses.
+The proportion of expenditure on food was 14%.
+Finally, for books, it was considerably small, only one percent of total costs in 2001.